immapaladin/bookbot/README.md

 # bookbot

-This is my first Boot.dev project. 🚀
+This is my first project on Boot.dev. 🚀